Is fat a flavor?

 Heart attack, stroke, and pulmonary embolism are examples of diseases caused by blood clots.
 According to a study, after a meal rich in fatty acids, the volunteers displayed increased activation of blood clotting factors.

-High Fat Consumption May Reduce Testosterone Levels
+Increased Consumption of Certain Types of Fats May Reduce Testosterone Levels

 A study investigated the effects of fat-containing meals on plasma sex hormone levels in men.
 The results revealed reduced concentrations of both total and free testosterone hormone levels.